On predictive inference for intractable models via approximate Bayesian computation

 \section{Introduction}

-Approximate Bayesian computation has become an important technique for statistical inference in various application fields such as epidemiology and genomics \citep{Beaumont2002,McKinley2009,Numminen2013,Jarvenpaa2019plos}, systems biology \citep{Wilkinson2018} and computational finance \citep{Calvet2014,Frazier2019} to name just a few.
-ABC allows to approximate the posterior distribution of unknown model parameters, as well as the posterior probabilities of models, using only forward model simulations.
-It hence facilitates Bayesian inference in an intuitive, though usually only in an approximate, manner when the likelihood function is intractable in the sense that its analytical form is unavailable, too complex to analyze or too expensive to evaluate.
+Approximate Bayesian computation has become an important technique for statistical inference in various application fields such as epidemiology and genomics \citep{McKinley2009,Numminen2013,Kypraios2017,Jarvenpaa2019plos}, systems biology \citep{Wilkinson2018,Warne2019} and computational finance \citep{Calvet2014,Frazier2019} to name just a few.
+ABC allows to approximate the posterior distribution of unknown model parameters and the posterior probabilities of models using only forward model simulations.
+It hence facilitates Bayesian inference in an intuitive -- though usually only in an approximate and computationally intensive -- manner when the likelihood function is intractable in the sense that its analytical form is unavailable, too complex to analyze or too expensive to evaluate.
 Sometimes the terminology of likelihood-free inference (LFI) or simulation-based inference is used for computational methods in this space.